Interplay between topology and interactions in superconducting chains: Introduction

 \section{Introduction}

-Systems with non-trivial topological properties have raised enormous interest in recent years~\cite{alicea,ando,review,nature,superspin}.
+Systems with non-trivial topological properties have been the subject of intensive studies in recent years~\cite{alicea,ando,review,nature,superspin,kitaev}.
 They have expanded the landscape of interesting materials in the periodic table, giving rise to new concepts and to the discovery of unsuspected physical properties.
-Theoretical study of models with non-trivial topological properties has in many cases anticipated unusual behavior creating exciting challenges to experimentalists.
-One clear example is the Kitaev superconducting chain model, with emergent new quasi-particles, the Majorana fermions in its extremities~\cite{kitaev}.
+Theoretical study of models with non-trivial topological properties has in many cases anticipated unusual behavior, creating exciting challenges to experimentalists.
+A clear example is the Kitaev superconducting chain model with emergent new quasi-particles, the Majorana fermions, on its edges~\cite{kitaev}.
 The unusual properties of these modes, with possible applications in quantum computers~\cite{Nayak1,Nayak2,Refael,Chou,Pan,Protocol} is leading to enormous progress in experimental nano-physics~\cite{alicea,review,nature,superspin,para2,v8,v9,tewari2,para3,bento,Robinson,Amitava,new2,tewari,desordem5}.

-Many of the models of topological superconductors and insulators are idealized, since they do not include electronic correlations, and consequently can be solved exactly.
-In one aspect this is very satisfactory, as it allows to obtain a clear picture of the nature of the topological non-trivial properties.
-On the other hand, it raises the question to which extent these properties are robust to electronic correlations present in real materials~\cite{rachel,desordem3,he,desordem2}.
+Many of the models of topological superconductors and insulators are idealized, since they do not include electronic correlations or disorder, and consequently can be solved exactly.
+In one aspect this is satisfactory, since it allows to obtain a clear picture of the nature of the emerging quasi-particles and topological non-trivial properties.
+On the other hand, it raises the question to which extent these properties are robust to electronic correlations, or disorder, present in real materials~\cite{rachel,desordem3,he,desordem2,desordem1,desordem0}.
 The motivation of the present study is to explore this problem presenting a non-trivial topological interacting model with an exact solution for some values of its parameters.
-The model we focus in this work is the superconducting $p$-wave chain introduced by Kitaev, extended to include a coupling of the electrons to a background of localized electrons through a Falicov-Kimball (FK) interaction~\cite{brydon,molecule}.
-This many-body problem can be mapped in a non-interacting system with a site dependent chemical potential, which has been extensively studied~\cite{gotta1,gotta2,gotta2}.
-Some of these results can be directly used in our analysis, with peculiarities arising from the physical motivation of our model.
-Our work allows to explore on firm ground the interplay of electronic correlations and non-trivial topology.
-We consider different occupations of the sites of the chain by localized electrons, including the case of random occupations of these sites that give rise to new and interesting effects.